kamiwaza-ai/kamiwaza-community-edition/INSTALL.md

 ### Starting Kamiwaza Services

-1. To launch the Kamiwaza services, use the provided scripts and commands in separate terminal sessions:
+1. To launch the Kamiwaza services, use the provided scripts and commands in separate terminal sessions or screen.
+If you are not using screen, you may want to add `nohup` to the commands, eg, `nohup python launch.py > kamiwaza.log 2>&1 &`

+    Each of these is meant to be run in the install folder where you untarred Kamiwaza. (i.e., `cd ~/kamiwaza`)

     - Frontend:

         ```bash